pymatgen.command_line package

 atomic_densities[source]

 List of charge densities for each atom centered on the atom.
-Excess 0’s are removed from the array to reduce its size.
-Each dictionary has the keys: “data”, “shift”, “dim”, where “data” is the charge density array, “shift” is the shift used to center the atomic charge density, and “dim” is the dimension of the original charge density map.
+Each dictionary has the keys: “data”, “shift”, “dim”, where “data” is the charge density array, “shift” is the shift used to center the atomic charge density, and “dim” is the dimension of the original charge density.

 Type: